Case Management FAQs

 Q: Can I have an extension of time to pay my Notice of Trial fees?

-A: This is sometimes possible, but as the due date is often the result of an Order of the Listing Master you should call the Registry Contact to discuss further.
+A: This is sometimes possible, but as the due date is often the result of an Order of the judge you should call the Principal Registry contact to discuss further.

 Q: What happens to the proceeding if I don't file the Notice of Trial or pay my fees by the due date?